tmo1/sms-ie/README.md

 ## Limitations

 Currently, no deduplication is done.
 For example, if messages are exported and then immediately reimported, the device will then contain two copies of every message.
+To avoid this, the device can be wiped of all messages before importing by using the `Wipe Messages` button.

 ### Call Log Maximum Capacity